julienetie/wavefront/docs/collage.md

 # Collage API
-The collage API helps to you layer parts of your UI.
+The Collage API helps to you layer parts of your UI.

 - [Understanding The Collage API](#Understanding-the-Collage-API)
 - [The Collage API](#The-Collage-API)